fsharp/fslang-design/FSharp.Core-4.5.0.0/FS-1057-valueoption.md

 # Summary
 [summary]: #summary

-This RFC covers Part 1 of [RFC FS-1039 Struct representation for active patterns](../FSharp-6.0/FS-1039-struct-representation-for-active-patterns.md), but factors out the specific conern of a struct-based optional type, `ValueOption`.
+This RFC covers Part 1 of [RFC FS-1039 Struct representation for active patterns](../FSharp-6.0/FS-1039-struct-representation-for-active-patterns.md), but factors out the specific concern of a struct-based optional type, `ValueOption`.

 # Motivation
 [motivation]: #motivation